carlolalu/pdfunite-tree/my-dev-notes.md

 Rust is ofc one of the choices.
 The problem is that the libraries in Rust are not completely exaustive.
 The most complete one is `lopdf`, but it is absolutely not documented and more of a general rust transposition of pdfs logic in Rust, rather than a tool which allows to work efficientely with such files.
 Otherwise there is `pdfium-render`, but it is not clear to me if the features of it do allow for a manipulation of the ToC of a file.

+## Extra

+1. Add a feature to add a Page (or a series of pages) with the table of contents in the beginning.
+2. write a small script to convert all your xournal files to pdf: https://github.com/xournalpp/xournalpp/issues/681, and then concatenate this alltogether.